 You have already recognised that there are some things about your current living situation that are not working for you.

 The first thing to do is to talk to your family, friends and other people who support you about why you want to move and where you want to move to.
-They may have ideas about what sort of home and supports would suit you.
+They may have ideas about what supports would suit you.
 Perhaps you know people that have made similar changes to their life and you can talk to them about how they live.

 If you have a goal to explore home and living options, we’ll start by getting some information from you.
 We’ll ask you to complete the Home and Living Supports Request form.